GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/schemas/monitor.md

 ### forseti.network

-Name of the bastion host's network.
+Name of the Forseti network.

 Type: string